kazhala/dotbare/README.md

-`dotbare` solves the above problems by providing a series of scripts starts with a prefix f (e.g. `dotbare fadd`, `dotbare flog` etc) that will enable a interactive experience by processing all the git information and display it through fzf. `dotbare` also comes with the ability to integrate with GNU stow or any symlink set up as long as you are using git.
+`dotbare` solves the above problems by providing a series of scripts starts with a prefix f (e.g. `dotbare fadd`, `dotbare flog` etc) that will enable a interactive experience by processing all the git information and display it through fzf.
+In addition, `dotbare` also comes with command line completion that you could choose to either to complete `git` commands or `dotbare` commands.
+`dotbare` also comes with the ability to integrate with GNU stow or any symlink set up as long as you are using git.
 It is easy to migrate to any system with minimal set up required.

 ## Install

 ### zsh

 `dotbare` should work with any zsh plugin manager, below is only demonstration.
+Checkout [wiki](https://github.com/kazhala/dotbare/wiki/Completion#zsh) about how to enable completion for zsh.

 #### zinit